Effect of Sotagliflozin on Cardiovascular Events in Patients With Type 2 Diabetes Post Worsening Heart Failure - SOLOIST-WHF

 - Severe hypoglycemia: 1.5% vs. 0.3% (p = 0.037)

 The results of this trial indicate that sotagliflozin has salutary effects on CV outcomes among patients with T2DM and HF.
+Patient-centric outcomes such as days alive and out of the hospital were also improved with sotagliflozin compared with placebo.
 Earlier termination may have affected the ability to see reductions in individual components of the primary outcome.
+In the pooled analysis of SCORED and SOLOIST-WHF data, benefits were preserved irrespective of baseline EF (including among patients with HF with preserved EF [HFpEF]) and prior history of HF.

 Sotagliflozin is a sodium-glucose cotransporter-2 (SGLT2) inhibitor, but also inhibits SGLT1, which primarily exists in the gut and appears to delay glucose absorption.
 The results of this trial are similar to those noted with dapagliflozin in the DAPA-HF trial and with empagliflozin in the EMPEROR-Reduced trial, although these two trials included patients with HF with reduced EF, irrespective of T2DM status.
+In the pooled analysis of SOLOIST and SCORED, a benefit was also noted among patients with T2DM and HFpEF.
+This is the first agent to show this benefit; trials with other agents such as EMPEROR-Preserved with empagliflozin are ongoing.
 As a class, these agents will likely play a prominent role among patients with chronic kidney disease and HF, and possibly even in the absence of T2DM.

 SOLOIST-WHF is the first large randomized controlled trial to show that initiation of SGLT2 inhibition in acute HF in stabilized patients prior to discharge or shortly thereafter is safe and effective.
 The benefits were consistent in those with HF with reduced but also preserved EF.